-While the ups and downs of bipolar disorder can be detrimental to the person struggling, they also have an impact on loved ones.
-If you’re close to someone with bipolar disorder, chances are you’ve stopped and asked yourself, “what helps a bipolar person?”
+While the ups and downs of bipolar disorder can be detrimental to the person who struggles, they also have an impact on loved ones.
+If you’re close to someone with bipolar disorder, chances are you’ve stopped and asked yourself “What helps a bipolar person?”

-A manic episode (sometimes referred to as “mania”) is one characterization of bipolar disorder.
-In the person who’s struggling, they’ll experience high energy, excitement, and euphoria for a period of time. ¹
+A manic episode (sometimes referred to as mania or hypomania) is one characteristic of bipolar disorder.
+The person who struggles will experience high energy, excitement, and euphoria. ¹

 These symptoms may result in atrocious demands, irresponsible decisions, careless antics, and outbursts.
-Naturally, it can be difficult to help someone in this state of mind – especially when their behavior has a negative effect on you.
+Naturally, it can be difficult to help someone in this state of mind, especially when their behavior negatively affects you.

 - Avoid talking down to your loved one and using combative words